MarisaKirisame/DefComBlog/Calculator.md

 ## Code Generation

 What else is there to optimize?
-To understand this, we have to understand that calling a nonstatic method in Java is somewhat slow, as opposed to e.g. indexing into an array, or doing int
+To understand this, we have to understand that calling a nonstatic method in Java is somewhat slow, as opposed to e.g. indexing into an array, or doing int addition.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzMwMDE1MDk4LC0xODE0NDc1Mzk1LDUyNz
+eyJoaXN0b3J5IjpbLTExMzUyNTk4OTIsLTE4MTQ0NzUzOTUsNT
-Y4MDEyMiwtMTcxMzAzNzY0NCwtMTk1MTkwNzAyOSwxODg4Njcw
+I3NjgwMTIyLC0xNzEzMDM3NjQ0LC0xOTUxOTA3MDI5LDE4ODg2
-NDYxLC01NzYxNDc1ODMsNjc2NDUzNzM0LC0xODY2MjkwNzY2LC
+NzA0NjEsLTU3NjE0NzU4Myw2NzY0NTM3MzQsLTE4NjYyOTA3Nj
-00OTgyNTY1ODUsLTIwNzA3NDI0Nyw1NDQ5MjA0MTEsLTEyMzMz
+YsLTQ5ODI1NjU4NSwtMjA3MDc0MjQ3LDU0NDkyMDQxMSwtMTIz
-Njk0MDksMTgxMzA5MDkxNyw2OTU4NTMxOTIsNTc5ODQ5ODQ4LC
+MzM2OTQwOSwxODEzMDkwOTE3LDY5NTg1MzE5Miw1Nzk4NDk4ND
-0xMzkxMzg0Nzg0LDE3ODU5MjkwMDcsODc0MzkzMzQ4LDExNTEz
+gsLTEzOTEzODQ3ODQsMTc4NTkyOTAwNyw4NzQzOTMzNDgsMTE1
-Mzc1NTRdfQ==
+MTMzNzU1NF19
 -->